deadlyvipers/dojo_rules/introduction.md

-On my way to becoming GitHub master
+On my way to becoming a GitHub master I love Ruby and JavaScript.
-Threre should so sensies are there